BuddyForms/BuddyForms-Members/readme.txt

 == Changelog ==

+= 1.4 21 Jun.
+2018 =
+* Created a new form element to select a "Member Taxonomy".
+This was done with the "Custom xProfile Field Types" plugin.
+But the plugin is discontinued.
+"This plugin was closed on January 26, 2018 and is no longer available for download.
+Reason: Security Issue."
+* Added a new options for the data type and xprofile field select
+* Added new option for the select box. multiple, create new, limit
+* Added a new tab BuddyPress to all form elements with options for all xprofile relevant data.
+To map existing.
+* Added a new tab BuddyPress to the general settings page to overwrite the BuddyPress edit screen.
+You can select a different form for any member type
+* Added option to select a form for each member type
+* Added data mapping for all registration for elements
+* Added new option for user with no member type to select a default form.
+Otherwise user with no member type would always get the BuddyPress default.
+* Added new function to redirect to profile or profile edit
+* Added the label and description to the member taxonomy form element
+* Fixed a issue with the xprofile description
+* Fixed some array loop issues

 = 1.3.4 27 Mar.
 2018 =
-Fixed an issue with saving the xprofile fields if new user registration the user id was missing if bp_loggedin_user_id was used. switched to the attribute $user_id
+* Fixed an issue with saving the xprofile fields if new user registration the user id was missing if bp_loggedin_user_id was used. switched to the attribute $user_id

 = 1.3.3 27 Mar.
 2018 =
-Fixed an issue with in the xProfile fields.
+* Fixed an issue with in the xProfile fields.
 The url and the member field was not validated.

 = 1.3.2 22 Mar.
 2018 =
-Added new options to the form element to select a member type default and hide the member type form element to auto assign a member type during submit of a form.
+* Added new options to the form element to select a member type default and hide the member type form element to auto assign a member type during submit of a form.

 = 1.3.1 8 Feb.
 2018 =
 * Added select 2 support to the xProfile fields and display the field label in the form builder